We're starting this camping season off with some tips and tricks for boondocking in a travel trailer

 Once at a boon-docking locale, climb to high ground to get a bird’s eye view of the site to pick a perfect spot.
 When setting up the rig, watch the direction of the sun and orient your trailer to make the most of it.
-If the weather outside is chilly, you might want to align the trailer to allow maximum sunlight in to heat up the rig.
+If the weather outside is chilly, you might want to align the trailer to allow maximum sunlight to heat the rig.
 To alleviate the sultry heat waves, keep your trailer on the shady sides.
-In addition, park your trailer to block sharp winds, so you can sit outside comfortably.
+Also, park your trailer to block sharp winds, so you can sit outside comfortably.

 To extend your stay as long as possible, you have to be mindful of water usage.
 The more water you carry, the less exasperating it will be.
 It is better to purchase a travel trailer with a bulky water holding tank and to conserve the water by exercising prudence.
 Here’s how you can safeguard water: